 Perplexity integrates with: OpenAI, Google Cloud, AWS Lambda, Microsoft Azure, Slack, Zapier, Salesforce, Trello, Notion, Jira.

-Based on user reviews and social mentions, the most common pain points are: down.
+Based on user reviews and social mentions, the most common pain points are: down, token cost, token usage.